lucafrance/lucafrance.github.io/_posts/2021-04-05-mnist-pairwise-one-pixel.md

 *  The accuracy is at least 0.9 for 33 pairs of Fashion-MNIST and only 15 pairs of MNIST.

 ### Conclusions
-The claim by Zalando Research that "most pairs of MNIST digits can be distinguished pretty well by just one pixel" while correct seems not to be informative, as this is the also the case with Fashion-MNIST.
+The claim by Zalando Research that "most pairs of MNIST digits can be distinguished pretty well by just one pixel" while correct does not seem to be informative, as this is also the case for Fashion-MNIST.
 If anything, it is even "more correct" for Fashion-MNIST, as 0.9 accuracy can be achieved in more than twice as many pairs than MNIST.

 Yet for practical purposes this finding doesn't matter: the point of Fashion-MNIST is to be used as replacement for a regression over all classes.
 As the [benchmarks by Zalando Research](http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/) show, typical machine learning algorithms tend to perform worse as wished.
 This confirms that the dataset is indeed more complex and more difficult to predict.
 The interesting insight for me was to see how a property that intuitively should have not been shared by Fashion-MNIST actually ended up being even more pronounced when checked numerically.